ariel-research/knesset-server/README.md

 3. Navigate to the project directory:

    **`cd Political-Transparency`**
+   ** `cd Server`**

 ## Step 2: Setting Up the Server
 1. Install the required dependencies by running the following command:

      **`npm install`**

-2. Create .env file in the root folder of the server and to use MySQL Cloud or Local Server and update with your MySql credentials:
+3. Create .env file in the root folder of the server and to use MySQL Cloud or Local Server and update with your MySql credentials:

    ![image](https://github.com/Political-Transparency/server/assets/73185009/183a912e-13a5-454f-8ae9-85dfa8be3535)